parthivabhani/Parthiv-Community-Event-Generator-called-Kommunity/backend/README.md

 Tech Stack:
 - Node.js and Express for the server
-- MongoDB with Mongoose for the database
+- MongoDB with Compass for the database
 - JWT for authentication
-- CORS and dotenv for configuration
+- CORS and crypto for configuration

 Setup and Run: